Sandec/JMemoryBuddy/README.md

 [![Build Status](https://travis-ci.com/Sandec/JMemoryBuddy.svg?branch=master)](https://travis-ci.com/Sandec/JMemoryBuddy) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/de.sandec/JMemoryBuddy/badge.svg)](https://maven-badges.herokuapp.com/maven-central/de.sandec/JMemoryBuddy)

 JMemoryBuddy provides an API to unit-test your code for memory leaks.
-It was used for internal project at Sandec, especially for [JPro](https://www.jpro.one/).
+It is used for internal projects at Sandec, especially for [JPro](https://www.jpro.one/).
-We've made it public, so everyone can fix and test their code for memoryleaks in a **proffesional** way.
+We've made it public, so everyone can fix and test their code for memory leaks in a **professional** way.

 **Together we can fix all memory leaks in the world. :-)**